 - How you can impact future generations of women by giving a voice to underrepresented women in the workplace

-- How real women and companies like Dell and Chevron are working to close the gender gap and inequality in the workplace — and what they’ve learned along the way
+- How real women and companies like Dell and Deloitte are working to close the gender gap and inequality in the workplace — and what they’ve learned along the way